 ON THE ISSUES

 We shouldn’t spend money we don’t have on unnecessary services, or raise taxes on citizens before digging deep to find creative ways to fund vital programs.
+As a small business owner, I understand the challenge of keeping expenses low to help revenues grow, and I am ready to take on that challenge for Williamson County.

 Support the revision of all Williamson County codes and regulations to modernize and simplify.

 Less burdensome regulations benefit our homeowners and business owners, and streamlines our county operations.
 Our county regulatory boards need to work with the Commission on issues important to citizens.
+We don’t need to cut our county workforce or slash departments, we need to make them more efficient and give them the right tools for their job.

 Properly fund our public schools and hold the system accountable to being good stewards of their budgets.

-As a father of two children in Williamson County Schools I am committed to ensuring we have ample funding available to our students and it is used to create the best education in the state of Tennessee.
+As a father of two children in Williamson County Schools I am committed to ensuring we have ample funding available to our students and it is used to create the best education in the State of Tennessee.

 Plan for infrastructure improvements before the problems arise.